TheBigEye/Aircraft/README.md

 - New vegetation.
 - New items, armors and weapons.

-- Enchanted Tools and Enchantment Books.
+- Enchanted Tools and Enchantment Books
-- More types of Wood, Walls and Dors.
+- More types of Wood, Walls and Dors
-- More durability in tools.
+- More durability in tools
-- More diversity of biomes.
+- More diversity of biomes and trees
-- Villages with villagers and iron golems and rusty golems as mini-bosses.
+- Villages with villagers and iron golems and rusty golems as mini-bosses
-- Expanded sky dimension.
+- Expanded sky dimension

 Technical side
 - An in-game game mode editor.